njordulv/github-kanban/README.md

 yarn install

+3. Set up the GitHub API key:

+- To ensure the app functions properly, you need to add a GitHub API key to the REACT_APP_GITHUB_API_KEY environment variable.
+Create a .env file in the project's root directory with the following content:
+- REACT_APP_GITHUB_API_KEY = 'your_github_api_key_here'
+- Replace 'your_github_api_key_here' with your actual GitHub API key.
+If you don't have a key, you can generate one in your GitHub account settings.

-3. Start the application:
+4. Start the application:

 yarn start

-4. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the app.
+5. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the app.

 ### Usage

-To use the application, enter the URL of a GitHub repository at the top of the page and press "Load".
-The application will fetch and display the issues in the respective Kanban columns.
+To use the application, enter the URL of a GitHub repository at the top of the page and press "Load Issues".
+The application will fetch and display the new open issues in the respective Kanban columns.
 Drag and drop issues to update their status and order.

 ### Configuration